AlextheEngineer/Ego3DHands/README.md

 Ego3DHands is a large-scale synthetic dataset for the task of two-hand 3D global pose estimation.
 It provides images and corresponding labels with the presence of two hands in egocentric view generated using Blender.
 This dataset can also be used for the task of hand segmentation, 2D, 3D canonical and 3D global hand pose estimation.
 For hand tracking in dynamic sequences, we provide a dynamic version of Ego3DHands.

 Each instance provides the following data for both hands:
-  * hand image with transparent background
+  * Hand image with transparent background
-  * hand image with background
+  * Hand image with background
-  * segmentation masks
+  * Segmentation masks
     * 15 classes with the following labels:
       * 0: Background
       * 1: Arm (1~7 is for the left hand)